zhaonc/zhaonc.github.io/_posts/2022-12-25-migrate-files-between-nas.markdown

 ## Goal

-Archive files on a NAS onto another NAS so that I could migrate the filesystem to [btrfs](https://www.synology.com/en-my/dsm/Btrfs).
+Migrate a large number of files from a NAS onto another NAS, so that I could migrate the filesystem to [btrfs](https://www.synology.com/en-my/dsm/Btrfs).
 This means:

-- large number of files to be archived (perhaps in millions, e.g. project files), and large in total size (>3TB)
+- a large number of files need to be transferred (perhaps in millions, e.g. project files), and large in total size (>3TB)
 - need to keep file attributes and ownership
 - need to be safe but fast
 - in this case there is no spare disks - therefore cannot use [dd](https://linuxhint.com/clone-disk-using-dd-linux/)